 Some of the restaurants that have offered holiday-specific meals in the past include Ember, Briar Rose Chophouse & Saloon, Hearthstone, Aurum, Rootstalk, and Breckenridge Distillery Restaurant to name a few.

 When a locale like Breckenridge is your holiday destination, especially if you’re spending the holiday there, you needn’t worry about last-minute shopping.
 You’ll find over 200 shops to make those holiday shopping trips easier than ever.
 Not to mention the number of specialty shops selling things you might only find in Breck.

-For the craft beer connoisseur, look no further than Broken Compass Brewing Company for something unique to their palette.
+For the craft beer connoisseur, Broken Compass Brewing Company offers something unique for your palate.
 Wintertime recreation lovers would adore something from Rocky Mountain Underground which crafts handmade skis.
 And Ambika is sure to have everything you need to keep your skin and mind happy and healthy for the rest of the year and beyond with their heavenly concoctions.
 The possibilities are endless.